 Recognition of achievement and dedication to the Fraternity is important.
 Members who have distinguished themselves on various levels of the Fraternity or within their professions bring honor not only to themselves but also to Sigma Alpha Epsilon.
 The Fraternity realizes the value in acknowledging exceptional service and that the presentation of an award of recognition is also a primary way to show its appreciation.
 The Fraternity Service Center offers a number of awards that individuals, chapters, alumni, provinces and others can request.
 Examples include the Order of the Lion, Minerva, Phoenix and Violet; 25-, 50- and 75-year membership certificates; and Certificates of Appreciation among many others.
 All awards are processed by the Fraternity Service Center through the Manager of Alumni Services and Special Projects.
 A comprehensive list of the awards can be found online at www.sae.net under the members-only area or at thetgi.sae.net under the “Alumni Relations” area.

 The SAE Financial & Housing Corporation created its Home Improvement Contest to encourage our undergraduate chapters and members to enhance their fraternity property or a local community property in a substantial and beneficial way through physical improvement.
-For their efforts, groups can earn one of several cash prizes in the following areas: Best Interior Project, Best Exterior Project, Best “Green” Project or Best Community Project.
-Winners are selected based upon who best exemplifies the purpose of the contest, the objective of each award category and other factors, such as the level of membership and alumni participation, the completeness of application or the project results as compared to dollars spent.
+For their efforts, groups can earn one of two big prizes for projects in areas such as: Best Interior Project, Best Exterior Project, Best “Green” Project or Best Community Project.
+Winners are selected based upon who best exemplifies the purpose of the contest, the objective of the project, the completeness of application or the project results as compared to dollars spent.
 F&H further recognizes the winners in Sigma Alpha Epsilon publications.
-Applicants can always find the form online at www.sae.net under the members-only area and at www.thetgi.net in the “Housing” category.
+Applicants can always find the form online at www.sae.net/forms.